 'Widower Charlie Fitzgerald found he was unable to look after his family and at the same time tend to his [Chinese vegetable] gardens.
 Wishing to do what was best for them, he made an arrangement with New Norcia mission for some of the girls to be sent there, where they would be cared for and receive an education.
 The girls were placed on the train, and were to be met at the station and driven to New Norcia by their uncle.
 On the same day that they were travelling, a number of children were being sent to Moore River Settlement on the train.
 When they arrived at the railway station, the girls' uncle was late.
 The station master assumed that they were really meant to be going to Moore River Settlement and so bundled them off with the other children.
 When their uncle arrived, he found no nieces and thought that their step-father had changed his mind at the last moment.
 It was one month before the error was finally sorted out, and the girls reached their intended destination, New Norcia Mission.
 (Tilbrook, p.137)'

 'Mary Helen or Ellen Pangieran was born in Bunbury in 1847.
 Because her mother had been deserted by Mary's European father, the government authorities considered that she was unable to bring up her daughter on her own.
 As a consequence, Mary was sent to New Norcia Mission to receive an education.
 Mary grew up at New Norcia, where she met Benedict Cooper or Cuper.
 The couple were married and had a small family.
 In 1873 the telegraph line from Perth to Geraldton was completed as far as New Norcia, and Mary Cooper was appointed as the first telegraphist and post-mistress.
-She ran the small post office, and tended to her house which was built adjoining the office, until her early death from tuberculosis in 1877. (p.177). '
+She ran the small post office, and tended to her house which was built adjoining the office, until her early death from tuberculosis in 1877.
+(Tilbrook, p.177). '

-Cite this: http://www.findandconnect.gov.au/guide/ref/WE00566
+Cite this: https://www.findandconnect.gov.au/guide/wa/WE00566

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

-Except where otherwise noted, content on this site is licensed under a Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License